 You may find that you need to employ a professional for this as it’s more than just understanding what is trending and what is not trending.

 Are you willing to spend what it takes to reach your target audience?
 Low bids will equal lower exposure so be sure that you’re ready to pay for more exposure.

 It’s vital to remain competitive when it comes to bids.
 You don’t want to sell yourself short.
 You’ll want to get the most out of your advertising bucks and encourage others to go to your site.

-Many webmasters fail to update often enough.
-Algorithms update several times per year.
 This means that webmasters must update their methods several times per year to keep up with the competition.